openfaas/templates/README.md

 ### Classic Templates

 This repository contains the Classic OpenFaaS templates, but many more are available in the Template Store.

-Read above for more information.
+Most of the original Classic Templates are retained or backwards compatibility, but are deprecated.

+See: `faas-cli template store list` to see which templates are both: recommended and official for the language you wish to use.

 | Name | Language | Version | Linux base | Watchdog | Link
 |:-----|:---------|:--------|:-----------|:---------|:----